spinnaker/spinnaker.github.io/guides/user/tagging/index.md

 # FEATURE: Server group alerts and notices

-*Server Group Alerts and Notices* is a new Spinnaker feature is built upon entity tags.
+*Server Group Alerts and Notices* is a Spinnaker feature is built upon entity tags.

 ![](alert.png)